The reredos of the Chapter Hall of the Scuola Grande di San Rocco in VeniceUnknown places & works

 Continuing we find Scandal, a bearded old man elegantly dressed – the musical instruments at his feet indicate that he neglects serious things and worries about vain ones; Honest Pleasure, a fine looking young man with long hair; Sculpture represented by the orator Cicero, and, finally, Painting, the last one made by Pianta, personified as expected by Tintoretto.
 The painter’s working tools are further evidence of his extraordinary sculpting abilities.

-If you wish to visit the Scuola Grande di San Rocco and other unusual areas of the city with an exclusive private guided tour of Venice, contact us immediately!
-Our guides will organize a private itinerary, tailored for you!
+If you wish to visit the Scuola Grande di San Rocco with an exclusive private guided tour, contact us immediately!
+The itinerary also includes the visit of the Accademia Galleries!